Saturday Night Live season 45: Cast

-Heidi Gardner and Chris Redd (both originally hired in 2017 at the start of season 43) were upgraded to repertory status this season, while Ego Nwodim (who joined the show in 2018 for its previous season) remained a featured player.
+Heidi Gardner and Chris Redd were upgraded to repertory status this season, while Ego Nwodim remained a featured player.
 Pete Davidson took a leave of absence at the beginning of the season, missing the first two episodes before returning for the third, due to filming commitments of The Suicide Squad.
-Despite this, Davidson was still credited in the episodes he missed.
+Despite this, he was still credited in the episodes he missed.